LightBuzz/Vitruvius/README.md

 Installation
 ---
-You can install Vitruvius using one of the following methods:
+You can install Vitruvius using **either** of the following methods:

-1. Easiest way: Create a new WPF project in Visual Studio and select
+* Easiest way: Create a new WPF project in Visual Studio and select

         Tools ➙ Library Package Manager ➙ Manage NuGet Packages for Solution

 then search for Vitruvius and click Install.

-2. Install via NuGet command-line
+* Install via NuGet command-line

         PM> Install-Package Vitruvius

-3. Download project and build the solution
+* Download project's source code and build the solution.

 Examples
 ---